Honda Civic Type R: Trims

-FN2 Type R's were finished in the same four colors as the standard FN2, and a new color called Deep Sapphire Blue Pearl added to the colors offered from 2010, at the same time Deep Bronze Metallic was dropped.
-Only 226 examples of the Deep Sapphire Blue Pearl were built in Type-R specification, 114 for the UK and 112 for Europe.
+FN2 Type R's were finished in the same four colors as the standard FN2, and a new color, Deep Sapphire Blue Pearl, was added to the lineup in 2010; at the same time, Deep Bronze Metallic was dropped.
+Only 226 examples of the Deep Sapphire Blue Pearl were built in Type R specification, 114 for the UK and 112 for Europe.

-In 2009, the Championship White Edition Type R was made available and added a Helical LSD to the Type R GT feature roster as well as trim items such as dark tint front grill and fuel filler cap as well as color-matched white wheels.
+In 2009, the Championship White Edition Type R was made available, adding a Helical LSD to the Type R GT feature roster, along with trim items such as a dark-tinted front grille and fuel filler cap, and color-matched white wheels.